-6 Reasons to Not Pay the Ransom in a Ransomware Attack
+6 Reasons Not to Pay the Ransom in a Ransomware Attack (Updated with Negotiation Tips)

 One of the greatest threats facing businesses today is the risk of a ransomware attack.
 By encrypting data, hackers effectively lock companies out of their computer systems, bringing operations to a halt and in some cases forcing businesses to shutter their doors permanently.